 Alysia Kraft was raised on a family-owned Wyoming cattle ranch, Staci Foster alongside the rivers of the Texas Hill Country.
 Foster and Kraft met by chance at a porch picking party at SXSW 2013.
 The two exchanged songs throughout the night before parting for separate tours, later naming themselves “Whippoorwill” for the bird cooing through the pauses in song on the night of their meeting.

-In 2016, Foster and Kraft put other musical projects on the back-burner and worked as ranch hands while pre-producing debut EP, "Good to Be Around."
+In 2016, Foster and Kraft put other musical projects (Staci Foster, The Patti Fiasco) on the back-burner and worked as ranch hands while pre-producing debut EP, "Good to Be Around."
 Recorded at GPM Studio in Fort Collins and co-produced by Tallgrass, their debut album contains six- stick-to-heart tracks that earned them regional nominations for Wyoming Public Radio and the Colorado Playlist's Best Albums of the Year.
 Culture Trip named them to the female edition of 50 Musicians You Need to Know from Each State and MYCounty 95.5 called them a Top Ten Act to Watch in 2017.
+Tobias Bank (Von Stomper) joined the band in November 2016 on drums, brining depth and musicality to the rhythm section and adding third part harmonies to a rich set of singing.
+In 2018, Whippoorwill was named Vocal Group of the Year at the Wyoming Country Music Awards.
+Whippoorwill is on the 2018 IM Tour Roster.